 Installation of and testing of system including controllers, reader interface modules, proximity/contactless smartcard card readers, keypads, input modules and output modules, software and photo-ID badge issuing system equipment.

-Wiring, power supplies, switches and ancillary equipment.
+Wiring, power supplies, switches, and ancillary equipment.

 Programming of system, including creation/translation of database with USPS input, and access levels.

-Operator Training for using and programming the system for up to six (6) operators and two (2) shift supervisors, provide in two (2) sessions of eight (8) hours each.
-Provide two (2) additional eight (8) hour training sessions three (3) months after acceptance.
-Provide separate training for photo-ID badge production operators.
+Operator Training for using and programming the system for up to 6 operators and 2 shift supervisors, provide in 2 sessions of 8 hours each.
+Provide 2 additional 8-hour training sessions 3 months after acceptance.
+Provide 2 sessions of 4 hours each for separate training for photo-ID badge production operators.

 Submitting procedures for installing system on USPS networks and performing cut-over and acceptance testing on the system.
 Coordinate procedures with USPS Information Technology to ensure no interference with USPS network or systems.